vbyazilim/basichttpdebugger/README.md

 Raw HTTP Request is saved to: /Users/vigo/Desktop/2024-12-localhost_9002.raw
 ```

-You can replicate same http request with:
+You can replicate the same http request with using `nc`:

 ```bash
 nc localhost 9002 < /Users/vigo/Desktop/2024-12-localhost_9002.raw